 Ryan Holiday, Ego is the Enemy

 It is easy at my age to think that I know it all.
-The older I get the more I realize how little I know.
-The funny thing is that when I was your age I thought that I knew all I needed to know.
+The older I get, the more I realize how little I know.
+The funny thing is that I thought I knew all I needed to know when I was your age.
 Don’t be like I was.
-Rather always be a student and keep gaining more wisdom.
+Instead, be a student and keep gaining more wisdom.
 You will be amazed at how quickly you can acquire knowledge nowadays.
 Don’t fool yourself into thinking that you know it all.
 Never stop learning.
-Ego is the enemy.
+My ego is the enemy.

-How I incorporated this billboard to my life
+How I incorporated this billboard into my life

 Rereading Ego is the Enemy made me rethink parts of my life.
 Was I being honest with myself?
-Was I talking too much and not doing enough?
+Perhaps I was talking too much and not doing enough.
 Was I learning new things that would help me grow?
 The answer to all three questions was no. I decided to address all three issues over the coming years.
 The last thing I want is for my ego to become my enemy.

 You are not quite as good as you think you are, but you are better than others realize